 Why I was requesting a course substitution

-When I was in my previous major, students had the option between taking a discrete mathematics class or a discrete structures class to fulfill one of their major requirements.
+When I was majoring in IT, students had the option between taking a discrete mathematics class or a discrete structures class to fulfill one of their major requirements.
 I chose to take the discrete structures class to fulfill that requirement and passed the class.
 Later on, I changed my major to data science and learned that I had to take the discrete mathematics class to graduate.
 Since the discrete mathematics class and discrete structures class were treated as equivalents in the other department, I requested a course substitution for my current department so that I wouldn’t have to take the class again.

 How can I figure out if a course can be substituted?